GMU-EventScope/master/README.md

 ## Installation and usage

-Eventscope requires latest [Node.js](https://nodejs.org/) LTS version or more recent.
+EventScope requires latest [Node.js](https://nodejs.org/) LTS version or more recent.
 [Yarn package manager](https://yarnpkg.com/) is also recommended.

 ### Running from source

-The following commands install and run the development version of The Lounge:
+The following commands install and run the EventScope:

 ```sh
 git clone https://github.com/GMU-EventScope/master.git